-F.2 Commissioning and Certification of Systems and Works
+F.7 Commissioning and Certification of Systems and Works

-The Principal Contractor or Owner-builder must submit to the satisfaction of the Principal Certifier works-as-executed (WAE) plans, Compliance Certificates and evidence of suitability in accordance with Part A2.2 of the BCA confirming that the works, as executed and as detailed, comply with the requirement of this consent, the Act, the Regulations, any relevant construction certificate, the BCA and relevant Australian Standards.
+The principal contractor or owner builder must submit to the satisfaction of the PCA worksas-executed ("WAE") plans, Compliance Certificates and evidence of suitability in accordance with Part A2.2 of the BCA confirming that the works, as executed and as detailed, comply with the requirement of this consent, the Act, the Regulations, any relevant construction certificate, the BCA and relevant Australian Standards.

-Works-as-executed plans, Compliance Certificates and evidence of suitability in accordance with Part A2.2 of the BCA must include but may not be limited to:
+Works-as-executed ("WAE") plans, Compliance Certificates and evidence of suitability in accordance with Part A2.2 of the BCA must include but may not be limited to:

-- a) Certification from the supervising professional engineer that the requirement of the Geotechnical/Hydrogeological conditions and report recommendations were implemented and satisfied during development work.
+- a) Certification from the supervising professional engineer that the requirement of the Geotechnical / Hydrogeological conditions and report recommendations were implemented and satisfied during development work.

 - b) All flood protection measures.

-- c) All garage/car park/basement car park, driveways and access ramps comply with Australian Standard AS 2890.1: Off-Street car parking.
+- c) All garage/car park/basement car park, driveways and access ramps comply with Australian Standard AS 2890.1 "Off-Street car parking."

 - d) All stormwater drainage and storage systems.

 - e) All mechanical ventilation systems.

 - f) All hydraulic systems.

 - g) All structural work.

-- h) All acoustic attenuation work.

-- i) All waterproofing.

-- j) Such further matters as the Principal Certifier may require.

-Note: This condition has been imposed to ensure that systems and works as completed meet development standards as defined by the Act, comply with the BCA, comply with this consent and so that a public record of works as execute is maintained.

-Note: The PC may require any number of WAE plans, certificates, or other evidence of suitability as necessary to confirm compliance with the Act, Regulation, development standards, BCA, and relevant Australia Standards.
-As a minimum WAE plans and certification is required for stormwater drainage and detention, mechanical ventilation work, hydraulic services (including but not limited to fire services).

-Note: The PC must submit to Council, with any Occupation Certificate, copies of WAE plans, Compliance Certificates and evidence of suitability in accordance with Part A2.2 of the BCA upon which the PC has relied in issuing any Occupation Certificate.

-Standard Condition: F7 (Autotext FF7)
+- h) All acoustic attenuation work. - i) All waterproofing. - j) Such further matters as the Principal Certifying Authority may require. - Note: This condition has been imposed to ensure that systems and works as completed meet development standards as defined by the Act, comply with the BCA, comply with this consent and so that a public record of works as execute is maintained. - Note: The PCA may require any number of WAE plans, certificates, or other evidence of suitability as necessary to confirm compliance with the Act, Regulation, Development Standards, BCA, and relevant Australia Standards.
+As a minimum WAE plans and certification is required for stormwater drainage and detention, mechanical ventilation work, hydraulic services (including but not limited to fire services). - Note: The PCA must submit to Council, with any Occupation Certificate, copies of works-as-executed ("WAE") plans, Compliance Certificates and evidence of suitability in accordance with Part A2.2 of the BCA upon which the PCA has relied in issuing any Occupation Certificate.
+Standard Condition: F7

+F.8 Commissioning and Certification of Public Infrastructure Works

+The Principal Contractor or Owner-builder must submit, to the satisfaction of Council, certification from a professional engineer that all public infrastructure works have been executed in compliance with this consent and with Council's Specification for Roadworks, Drainage and Miscellaneous Works (2012).

+The certification must be supported by closed circuit television / video inspection provided on DVD of all stormwater drainage together with works-as-executed engineering plans and a survey report detailing all finished reduced levels.
+Standard Condition F9 (Autotext FF9)